modomoto/COSS/README.md

 Q: __Can't find a good name for my variables__

-A: It is not important to name variables with the best names since day 1.
-Their name can be changed over time with a simple 'search & replace'.
+A: It is not necessary to name variables with the best names since day 1.
+They can be changed over time with a simple 'search & replace'.

 ---

 Q: __Why pixels, font names and color codes are only allowed in variables files?__

-A: Forcing the use of variables pushes developers to be consistent and to find issue in the design or inconsistency.
-When you find yourself creating a new variable for a new font-size that was never used before, you can start questioning if that should really be a new variable or there is some other kind of issue for adding one more pixel to the base font size.
+A: Forcing the use of variables pushes developers to be consistent and to find issues in the design or CSS inconsistencies.
+When you find yourself creating a new variable for a new ```font-size``` that was never used before, you can start questioning if that should really be a new variable or if there is some other kind of issue that needs to be addressed.
 The same goes for color codes and mixins.

 ---

-Q: __Can't find a good name my component__
+Q: __Can't find a good name my component.
+I am stuck.__

 A: Think of what the component does, how does it look like or how it is used.
 Can you describe it with 2 words?